Pairwise efficiency and monotonicity imply Pareto efficiency in (probabilistic) object allocation: Proof of Theorem , Case (a)

 Let $R'$ denote the preference profile in $\underline{\R}^N$ that is obtained from $R$ by \begin{itemize} \item moving for each agent $i\in N_{\neq}$, object $\nu_i$ to the top of her preferences and object $\mu_i$ to the second spot in her preferences, without changing the ranking of other objects, i.e., \item[\textbf{-}] for each object $o\in O\setminus\{\nu_i\}$, $\nu_i \mathbin{P'_i} \mu_i \mathbin{R'_i} o$ and \item[\textbf{-}] for each pair of objects $o,o'\in O\setminus\{\nu_i,\mu_i\}$, $o\mathbin{R'_i} o'$ if and only if $o\mathbin{R_i}o'$; \item moving for each agent $i\in N_{=}$, object $\nu_i=\mu_i$ to the top of her preferences, without changing the ranking of other objects, i.e., \item[\textbf{-}] for each object $o\in O$, $\nu_i = \mu_i \mathbin{R'_i} o$ and \item[\textbf{-}] for each pair of objects $o,o'\in O\setminus\{\nu_i=\mu_i\}$, $o\mathbin{R'_i} o'$ if and only if $o\mathbin{R_i}o'$; \item not changing the preferences of agents $i\in N_\varnothing$, i.e., $R'_i=R_i$. \end{itemize}

 Because $\nu$ Pareto dominates $\mu$, we have that for all agents $i \in N$, $\nu_i\mathbin{R_i}\mu_i$ and the new preference profile $R'$ is a monotonic transformation of $R$ at $\mu$.
-Hence, by \textsl{monotonicity}, $f(R') = f(R) = \mu$.\footnote{Note that, in contrast to the proof of Theorem~\ref{th:main} / Corollary~\ref{cor:det_rules}, $\nu$ is now not the ``unanimously best'' matching at preference profile $R'$ (due to agents in $N_\varnothing$, who receive the null-object, but would rather have a real object in $O\setminus\{\varnothing\}$).}
+Hence, by \textsl{monotonicity}, $f(R') = f(R) = \mu$.\footnote{Note that, in contrast to the proof of Theorem~\ref{th:main} / Corollary~\ref{cor:det_rules}, matching $\nu$ is now not top-ranked by all agents at preference profile $R'$ (due to agents in $N_\varnothing$, who receive the null object, but would rather have a real object in $O\setminus\{\varnothing\}$).}

 Because $\nu$ Pareto dominates $\mu$, without loss of generality, there exists an improvement cycle involving agents $1,\ldots,\ell$ such that each agent~$j$ in the cycle is assigned to object $a_j = \mu_j$, but prefers object $a_{j-1} = \nu_j = \mu_{j-1}$ (modulo $\ell$).
 Without loss of generality, we also assume that the improvement cycle is a shortest improvement cycle, which implies that all improvement cycle objects $a_1,\ldots,a_\ell$ are mutually different real objects in $O\setminus\{\varnothing\}$, i.e., $|\{a_1,\ldots,a_\ell\}|=\ell$.
-Note that $\ell =2$ would mean that agents 1 and 2 would like to swap their allotments, contradicting \textsl{pairwise-efficiency}.
+Note that $\ell =2$ would mean that agents 1 and 2 would like to swap their allotments, contradicting \textsl{pairwise efficiency}.
 Hence, $\ell\geq 3$.

 We denote this improvement cycle by $C=\langle a_\ell, \ell, a_{\ell-1}, \ell-1, a_{\ell-2}, \ell-2, a_{\ell-3},\ldots, a_2, 2, a_1, 1, a_\ell\rangle$.
 It is without loss of generality to assume that $C$ is the only improvement cycle: if there were other improvement cycles, we could apply a monotonic transformation of preferences where all other improvement cycle agents would move their allotment at $\mu$ to the top of their preferences; matching $\mu$ would still be chosen at the monotonically transformed preference profile and $C$ would then be the unique improvement cycle.
 Thus, and implementing the improvement cycle at $\mu$ would result in $\nu$.
 Furthermore, assume that and